jshawl/peanut-butter-and-jelly/08-single-page-web-apps/express_routing/readme.md

 You visit a page.
 You click a link.
 You fill in a form and press submit.
 These are all requests.
 Requests that are directed to a server.
 That server needs to know how to respond to that request.
 We map the request to the appropriate "controller" via routing.
 In development, we spend a lot of time and effort mapping one thing to another.

+Can you add a diagram here?
+What do we already know about routing from Rails and sinatra?

 ## Request methods (10 min)

 - http://expressjs.com/guide/routing.html